pauldambra/pauldambra.github.io/_posts/2015-02-19-reactotype-2.md

 So, on channel 'filters' publish a message with the topic 'year.bounds.change' including the component's state as the message data.

-(and yes the first thing I did when subscribing was type in one of those magic strings incorrectly so there's an obvious improvement to be made in my usage there!)
+(and yes the first thing I did when subscribing was type in one of those magic strings incorrectly so there's an improvement to be made in my usage there!)

 This gives us a phenomenally useless pub/sub mechanism with no subscribers...